 25) Leave tips and advice on industry-specific forums and blog posts

 People use forums to find answers so be useful and solve their problems.
 As above, if you share what you know and provide solutions (which is what a VA does for a living!) then you’ll get noticed and people will want to connect with you because they see you as valuable.

 * Always ask new enquiries where they heard of you and keep doing the things that bring in clients and stop using marketing avenues that aren’t yielding results.

-- Having a niche whether that be the type of clients you work with, the industry you serve or the services you offer, having areas of expertise (niches), will make it a 1000 times easier to target your marketing.
+* Whether it’s the type of clients you work with, the industry you serve or the services you offer, having areas of expertise (niches), will make it a 1000 times easier to market your business.